 If your employer offers you enhanced (earnings related) contractual pay on Maternity Leave, this is included as wage costs that you can claim through the scheme.
 The same principles apply if you qualify for contractual adoption, paternity or shared parental pay.

-Can I help if I am Self -Employed?
+Can I get help if I am self-employed?